Public Interest Disclosures

 How to make a disclosure

-Disclosures can be made to your supervisor (if you work for IHACPA) or an IHACPA’s authorised officer, if the conduct relates to the IHACPA.
+Disclosures can be made to your supervisor (if you work for IHACPA) or an IHACPA’s Authorised Officer, if the conduct relates to the IHACPA.

-- write to the authorised officer at PO Box 483, Darlinghurst NSW, 1300 Australia
+- mail to: PO Box 483, Darlinghurst NSW 1300

-Subject lines or envelopes should be marked "Confidential – IHACPA PID – For the Attention of (insert authorised officer name, if known), authorised officer".
+Subject lines or envelopes should be marked "Confidential – IHACPA PID – For the Attention of (insert Authorised Officer name, if known), authorised officer"

 Disclosure to the Ombudsman